CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 Like Apple’s CarPlay, Android Auto is now available in scores of vehicles.
 Most cars with connected in-dash systems are now compatible with both.
 Google’s software is subject to the same restrictions as Apple’s when it comes to controlling aspects of the car, but it tends to be faster for navigation.

 Voice recognition isn’t new to cars; it’s been in navigation systems for years.
-And today, through a connected smartphone, you can even access Apple’s Siri or Google Assistant.
+And today, you can even access Apple’s Siri or Google Assistant through a connected smartphone.
 But in those cases, voice commands are limited.
-They can’t be used to remotely start a car or open its windows.
+They can’t be used to start a car or open its windows remotely.
 Siri can’t even change the radio station.

 Amazon’s Alexa, on the other hand, is intended — via specific commands or “skills” — to interact with thousands of connected devices.
 It can turn on lights, open door locks or order pizza.
 And now it’s being used to connect living rooms to cars.

-Automakers — including BMW, Ford, Hyundai, and Nissan — are adding Alexa to their vehicles.
+Automakers are.
 In most implementations, Alexa skills are strictly one-way — from the home to the car — and piggyback on existing car apps.
 In other words, calling out Alexa triggers the phone’s app, so options are limited to a subset of what’s available on the phone.
 You can ask Alexa to flash the car’s lights, for example, but for other instructions, such as starting the car remotely, you also have to enter a spoken PIN.

-However, Panasonic revealed that it was working with Amazon on natively embedding Alexa in connected cars at CES 2018.
-Panasonic’s automobile future for Alexa won’t just be limited to basic questions about the weather.
-The voice-recognition software could also potentially be used for adjusting the interior car environment, for example, heating, radio, navigation and more.
+Panasonic revealed it was working with Amazon on natively embedding Alexa in connected cars. although it won’t just be limited to basic questions about the weather.
+The voice-recognition software could also be used to adjust the interior car environment, for example, heating, radio, navigation, and more.
 In addition, the same technology could be used to alter the home environment while the user is on his or her way home.
 With Alexa in the car, a driver might decide to turn on the air conditioning at his or her house while driving home.
 Phone calls, text messaging, and writing emails could also all be done via voice control, ensuring that the driver’s hands remain firmly on the steering wheel.

 As automotive technology moves forward, so do we.
-Come to our repair shops in Hamilton today and be sure that we will take excellent care of your car!
+Come to our repair shop in Hamilton today and be sure that we will take excellent care of your car!

 Related posts: